 To choose the best machine for your needs, you must consider your project's size and desired outcomes.

 A concrete grinder is a machine consisting of rotating diamond-tipped discs designed to cut into the surface at up to 1/8 inch.
 A grinder mechanically removes the top layer of concrete without eroding or scraping it to leave smooth, even surface textures.
 Its discs can also leave shallow grooves to create nonslip surfaces.
 Various concrete grinder accessories allow users to produce customized results for specific projects.

 If you need to work in a confined or tight area, a walk-behind or hand-held grinder version is an excellent choice.
 You can also perform multiple surface preparation tasks with a grinder because it is compatible with tooling types such as pads.
 Gasoline, propane and electric-powered models are available.

 You can select a single-disc grinder featuring a working width of up to 12 inches or a dual-disc version that can cover more than 20 inches in a single pass.
 Planetary grinders are also available that can cover up to 36 inches.

+Grinders are a great option for projects requiring more precision because they operate less aggressively than scarifiers by applying less force.
 Due to their aggressive cutting action, scarifiers are the better choice for heavy-duty concrete surface preparation applications.
 Use them for high-production tasks where speed is essential.
 Other suitable applications include grooving walkways, removing floor tile mastics and rubbery materials and performing various milling tasks.